-An important issue for applying nanoscopic structures at high temperatures is the formation of Rayleigh-instabilities.
+An important issue for applying nanoscopic structures at high temperatures is the formation of Rayleigh instabilities.
 This effect causes fluctuations in the thickness of wires at high temperatures due to the effects of surface tension [177-179].
 Instabilities can start forming at temperatures of approx. two thirds of the melting temperature.

-Due to the high melting points of the employed materials (which are among the thirty highest of known materials), they are well suited for applications at elevated temperatures [180].
-The single crystalline nanoscopic wires have great potential for being utilized as sensor arrays, e.g. for combustion chambers.
+Due to the high melting points of the employed materials (which are among the thirty highest of known materials), they are well-suited for applications at elevated temperatures [180].
+The single crystal nanoscopic wires have great potential for being utilized as sensor arrays, e.g. for combustion chambers.

-7.3 Using Tungsten Nano Wires for pH Measurement
+7.3 Using Tungsten NanoWires for pH Measurement

-It has been known for quite some time that oxide covered tungsten probes can be used for measuring pH values.
+It has been known for quite some time that oxide-covered tungsten probes can be used for measuring pH values.
 First experiments using tungsten wires inside light bulbs were reported as early as 1923 [181].
 The light bulbs were transformed into electrochemical cells by fitting them with two holes - one for the electrolyte supply and one for the reference electrode.
-Then the whole bulb was flooded with the test solution and the open circuit potential (OCP) was registered.
+The whole bulb was then flooded with the test solution and the open circuit potential (OCP) was registered.

-Fabrication of small tungsten electrodes for detecting H^+ concentrations was realized by Caldwell in the 1950's [182].
+Fabrication of small tungsten electrodes for detecting $H^+$ concentrations was realized by Caldwell in the 1950s [182].
 These electrodes were applied to measuring the pH values in large cells of crab muscles [183].

 Investigations into the structure and properties of tungsten oxides were performed by Reichman and Bard [184].
-A detailed report on the behavior of tungsten and tungsten oxides in alkaline media was published by Ortiz and coworkers, describing the formation of a so called hydrogen and tungsten "bronze" [185, 186].
+A detailed report on the behavior of tungsten and tungsten oxides in alkaline media was published by Ortiz and coworkers, describing the formation of a so-called hydrogen and tungsten "bronze" [185, 186].
 This oxide structure is pH sensitive due to the following reversible, proton-dependent redox reaction [187]:

-$WO_3 + nH^+ + ne^- \Longrightarrow H_nWO_3$
+$WO_3 + nH^+ + ne^- \rightleftharpoons H_nWO_3$

-The electrodes used by Caldwell in the mid 1950's had diameters of approx. $100 \,\mu\text{m}$ and caused fatal damage to the tissue under investigation.
-Therefore, more recent approaches to realizing ultra small pH electrodes for in situ measurements consisted of making these electrodes smaller [188].
-In this approach by Yamamoto et al. thin tungsten wires are embedded in thin glass capillaries.
-The wire's cross sections exposed at the tip of the capillaries are then electrochemically modified to obtain a well defined oxide layer.
+The electrodes used by Caldwell in the mid 1950s had diameters of approx. $100 \,\mu\text{m}$ and caused fatal damage to the tissue under investigation.
+Therefore, more recent approaches to producing ultra-small pH electrodes for in situ measurements involved making these electrodes smaller [188].
+In this approach by Yamamoto et al., thin tungsten wires were embedded in thin glass capillaries.
+The wires' cross-sections exposed at the tip of the capillaries were then electrochemically modified to obtain a well-defined oxide layer.

-This electrochemical procedure was applied to single tungsten nano wires.
-Tip structures such as those described in section 5.1.4 were dipped into electrolyte and processed according to the procedure described in [188].
-One problem encountered was that the surface tension of the electrolytes caused the liquid to creep up along the wire so that the NiAl matrix was also wetted; this led to unwanted side effects which took influence on the OCP.
+This electrochemical procedure was applied to single tungsten nanowires.
+Tip structures such as those described in section 5.1.4 were dipped into an electrolyte and processed according to the procedure described in [188].
+One problem encountered was that the surface tension of the electrolytes caused the liquid to creep up along the wire so that the NiAl matrix was also wetted; this led to unwanted side effects which influenced the OCP.
 In order to overcome this problem, the tips were immersed into liquid contained in a glass capillary.
 This way, the tendency for the liquid to creep along the sample was balanced by the capillary forces in the glass capillary.
-Performing electrochemical experiments was made possible by adding a μ -reference electrode (s. section 4.3) as well as a platinum wire counter electrode to the capillary.
-The setup is shown schematically in fig. 7.20.
-A micro manipulator was used for positioning the nano wire inside the capillary cell.
+Electrochemical experiments were made possible by adding a μ-reference electrode (see section 4.3) as well as a platinum wire counter electrode to the capillary.
+The set-up is shown schematically in fig. 7.20.
+A micromanipulator was used for positioning the nanowire inside the capillary cell.

-Figure 7.20: Capillary cell for electrochemical measurements on single nano wires.
+Figure 7.20: Capillary cell for electrochemical measurements on single nanowires.